Adalab/modulo-3-evaluacion-final-Celiamf/README.md

 ¡Hello, visitor!

 Welcome to the **Rick & Morthy Search App**.
-This responsive search app will allows you to find info about some of your favorite characters from the Rick & Morty show.
+This responsive search app will allow you to find info about some of your favorite characters from the Rick & Morty show.
 It was developed under the Adalab Bootcamp Module 3 on **React** (Kizzy Promotion, sept-dec 2020).
 Click [here](https://celiamf.github.io/rick-and-morty-search-react-app/#/) to start using the app!

 ## Developing